s5546/QAST-Bench/README.md

 Created in quarantine, during the 2020 Coronavirus pandemic.

+# Disclaimer
+QAST-Bench is released under license GPL version 2.
+QAST Bench is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.

+QAST Bench is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with QAST Bench.
+If not, see <https://www.gnu.org/licenses/>.

 # motivation:
 to eliminate uncertianty in a computer's performance and stability.
 Largely concerned with power and temperature of a computer: